Shiga Prefecture Transportation

 • Omi-Shiotsu Station (近江塩津駅) - Transfer station for JR Kosei Line and Hokuriku Line.
 Catch another train south to Nagahama/Maibara or north to Tsuruga/Fukui.

-JR Kusatsu Line
+JR Kusatsu Line (草津線)

 The line runs from Kusatsu Station to Tsuge Station in Mie Prefecture, with stations in Kusatsu, Ritto, Konan, and Koka.

 • Kusatsu Station (草津駅) - Transfer point between the Kusatsu Line and Tokaido Line.
 A former stage town on the Nakasendo Road.
 The Kusatsu-juku Honjin is a marvelous example of the luxury accomodations used by feudal lords and emperors when they traveled in the old days.
-Tourist info booth near wicket.
+Tourist info booth near the turnstile.
 Bicycle rental (phone: 077−565-9052) at east exit street level.

 • Tehara Station (手原駅) - Near Ritto City Hall and Mt.
 Anyoji.
 Also near the site of the new Tokaido shinkansen station proposed to be built.